Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 - Daily automated backups

-- Staging tool on GrowBig and above
+- Staging tool on GrowBig and up

-- WordPress, WooCommerce, and Joomla optimized
+- WordPress, WooCommerce, and Joomla optimization

 - 24/7 support via chat, phone, and tickets